petkoGH/validusbot-lua/lua-llm-scripting-spec.md

 - Explicit setters validate types and ranges and preserve feature side effects such as timer resets, parsed-name cache rebuilds, packet-event refreshes, and HUD state refreshes.
 - `Engine.ComboBot.GetRoomState()` omits room passwords and transport details.
 Lua cannot connect, disconnect, or send raw Combo Bot room commands.
 - `Engine.Scripter.Start(name)` accepts only an exact `.lua` filename returned by `Engine.Scripter.GetAvailableScripts()`.
 It cannot execute source strings or disable the sandbox.
+- `Engine.Scripter.GetOutput(name)` returns the current or most recently archived Runtime Workspace output for that exact script filename.
+It is read-only and returns an empty string when no output is available.
 - A running script must call `Engine.Scripter.StopSelf()` to unload itself.
 Self-restart is intentionally unavailable; another script may call `Restart(name)`.
 - `Engine.HUD` element operations retain per-script ownership.
 A script cannot mutate or remove another script's HUD elements.
+- `Engine.Walker.Defer(timeoutMs)` returns an owner-bound decision token.
+Finish it with `CompleteDeferred(token)`; invalid, expired, or cross-script tokens are rejected.
+- `Engine.Lure.UpdateSetting(index, setting)` updates a 1-based setting through native parsing/validation; tables returned by `GetSettings()` are still detached copies.
 - `Engine.Delays.SetServerPingCheckEnabled()` also applies the required game ping-check interval change.
 - Internal services such as the object dumper, packet/event dispatcher, use-item queue, and Validus networking are not exposed through `Engine`.